LDBologni/School_District_Analysis/README.md

 Due to the potential academic dishonesty of the 9th grade students at Thomas High School, a full dataset had to be removed, resulting in an altered data set with the following results:

--The overall passing percentage for Thomas High School dramatically dropped from 91% to 65%.
+- The overall passing percentage for Thomas High School dramatically dropped from 91% to 65%.

--Thomas High School's ranking dropped from 2nd to 8th in the district of 15 campuses
+- Thomas High School's ranking dropped from 2nd to 8th in the district of 15 campuses

--8th in overall passing percentage
+- 8th in overall passing percentage

--9th in math passing percentage
+- 9th in math passing percentage

--Lowest in reading passing percentage
+- Lowest in reading passing percentage